chaufanglin/Normal2Whisper/README.md

 # Normal2Whisper
-This is an implementation of our pseudo-whispered speech conversion method in the paper Improving Whispered Speech Recognition Performance using Pseudo-whispered based Data Augmentation (to be appear in ASRU 2023).
+This is an implementation of our pseudo-whispered speech conversion method in the paper Improving Whispered Speech Recognition Performance using Pseudo-whispered based Data Augmentation ([pdf](https://arxiv.org/pdf/2311.05179.pdf); to be appear in ASRU 2023).

 <img src="Pseudo-whisper.png" width="100%">